brodeau/aerobulk/README.md

 # **> Giving AeroBulk a first try in interactive "toy mode"**

-Check that ```bin/test_aerobulk.x``` has been compiled and execute it:
+Check that ```bin/aerobulk_toy.x``` has been compiled and execute it:

-     ./bin/test_aerobulk.x
+     ./bin/aerobulk_toy.x

-You will be guided and interactively prompted for different sea-surface and ABL related parameters, such as SST, air temperature and humidity, wind speed, etc.  Then ```test_aerobulk.x``` will compute all the turbulent air-sea fluxes with all the algorithms available (as well as third-party diagnostics of the ABL), and will print it in the form of a summary table.
+You will be guided and interactively prompted for different sea-surface and ABL related parameters, such as SST, air temperature and humidity, wind speed, etc.  Then ```aerobulk_toy.x``` will compute all the turbulent air-sea fluxes with all the algorithms available (as well as third-party diagnostics of the ABL), and will print it in the form of a summary table.

- List of command line options for ```test_aerobulk.x```:
+ List of command line options for ```aerobulk_toy.x```:

     -p   => Ask for sea-level pressure, otherwise assume 1010 hPa